axonivy-market/ai-assistant/ai-assistant-product/README.md

 **AI generated**

-- **useAI**: Set to true to allow AI to generate content dynamically, such as summaries or reports.
+- **useAI**: set to true to allow AI to generate content dynamically, such as summaries or reports.

-- **customInstruction**: A guiding instruction to help the AI generate appropriate text based on context or user inputs
+- **customInstruction**: a guiding instruction to help the AI generate appropriate text based on context or user inputs

-- **onSuccess**: The next step to execute after user interaction.
+- **onSuccess**: the next step to execute after user interaction.

 ```json
 {